vmanamino/open-news-digest/README.md

 Gulp commands are included to connect to a server locally within your dev environment.

-To Install Gulp:
+To Install Gulp

-	install globally like so:
+	..1. install globally like so:

 	    npm install -g gulp

-	install gulp as a dependency of the app:
+	..2. install gulp as a dependency of the app:

 	    npm install --save-dev gulp